chacconed/chacconed.github.io/index.md

 ***

+## Academic achievements

+- University Merit Undergraduate Scholarship (1st & 2nd semester)
+   - Awarded to the top 5% of students of a Department in a Semester
+- University Stipend Undergraduate Scholarship (3rd, 5th, 6th & 7th Semester)
+   - Awarded to the top 10% of students of a Department in a Semester
+- Dean’s List Award (Undergraduate Levels 1, 2, 3 & 4)
+   - Awarded to students securing a GPA of at least 3.75/4.00 in an academic year
+- World Highest Edexcel Award for International Advanced Level Mathematics (2017)
+  - Awarded to the student scoring the highest in a particular subject
+- Edexcel Award (2017 & 2015)
+  - Awarded to the students scoring four ’A’ grades or more in A Levels and 6 ’A’ Grades in O levels
+- The Daily Star Award (2017 & 2015)
+  - Awarded to the students scoring four ’A’ grades or more in A Levels and 7 ’A’ Grades in O levels

+***

 ## Selected Academic Projects

 Here are some of the projects I did during my undergrad.
 Some were course requirements, some collaborated with friends, and others were to learn a particular topic.